anthelix/udacity_project5/README.md

             port: 5439
         ```
 This creates hooks in Airflow that Dags can use.

 ## Worflow
 ### Creating a Dag To Extract Files From S3, Transform and Load Tables To Redshift database

+#### Main DAG
+DAG :The top-level object is a Python object that defines the organization, structure and schedule of a workflow.
+Tasks in a specific workflow will be attached to it.

+Dag run: run-time version of a DAG with additional context (state, beginnig, end, success)

 ```py
 import datetime
 from airflow import DAG